 R. Joseph Parrott is a doctoral candidate in the Department of History at the University of Texas at Austin.
 He holds a master’s in Public Affairs from the University of Virginia and is a Smith Richardson Predoctoral Fellow at Yale University.
 His research interests include American politics, U.S. foreign policy and international relations, Cold War Africa, Late Lusophone colonialism, decolonization, and international civil rights.

 Adam Shapiro is a Lecturer in Intellectual and Cultural History at Birkbeck – University of London.
-He earned a PhD in the Committee on Conceptual and Historical Studies of Science at the University of Chicago in 2007, and I’ve previously held academic appointments at the University of British Columbia and the University of Wisconsin-Madison.
-For several years, I have also taught a course on the history of science and religion for the Columbia High School Summer Program.
+He earned a PhD in the Committee on Conceptual and Historical Studies of Science at the University of Chicago in 2007, and previously held academic appointments at the University of British Columbia and the University of Wisconsin-Madison.
+For several years, he has also taught a course on the history of science and religion for the Columbia High School Summer Program.

 Snehal Shingavi is Assistant Professor in the Department of English at the University of Texas at Austin.
 His interests include Anglophone South Asian literature, Hindi/Urdu literature, Literature in Translation and Translation Theory, Theories of “the nation” (anticolonialism, nationalism, statism, postcolonialism, postnationalism, cosmopolitanism, globalization), and Classical Marxism.
 He won the Mellon Fellowship in Humanistic Studies, has published articles in several journals including International Socialist Review, and has appeared as a commentator on programs such as Hardball on CNN.